I couldn’t wait until my mom dropped me off at day camp.

 When the curtain fell on day camp that summer – we exchanged phone numbers.
 What if I never saw you again?

-After all, you went to school.
-Far away.
-Far in the mind of a 10-year-old – twelve miles.
-Little did I know, our families lived less than three miles apart.
+After all, you went to school far away.
+Far in the mind of a ten-year-old.
+Twelve miles.
+And little did I know, our families lived less than three miles apart.
 And our dads were friends.
 When you finally did call, you crushed my tender heart with: “I have a girlfriend.”
 Eventually, I was fine.
 I had *Martin.
 And *Spencer.

-I couldn’t expect you to treasure memories from that summer.
+I couldn’t expect you to the treasure memories of that summer.
 “Will Ethan call.
 Ever?” and “Ethan lend me Phil Collins tape.
 He must like me,” was etched in my diary, not yours.
 We became two canoes passing at sunset.
 And inter-school activities.

 “Ethan!” and we hugged, because I’m a hugger.